westerncanada/AD2USBSerialConverter/index.md

 ### Wiring

-On the AD2USB there are two surface mount pads for an interface connector, you can purchase these (I couldn't due to covid shortages) or solder directly to the pins that provide RX/TX on the board.
+On the AD2USB there are two surface mount pads for an interface connector, you can purchase these or solder directly to the pins that provide RX/TX on the board.
 These are on the connector labeled "CON3" and are the pads on the uppermost right side when the screw post terminals are pointing down.

 I soldered mine and then used capton tape to help prevent the wires from peeling off the pads from the board.
 ![Image](images/ad2usbpads.png)

+I may convert this to the soldered headers with some ribbon cable in the future.

-Sean from Alarmdeocder supplied me with these diagrams of the connector:
+Sean from Alarmdecoder supplied me with these diagrams and part number of the connector:

+**SBH31-NBPB-D05-SP-BK

 ![Image](images/diagram1.png)

+Wire up the RX on the AD2USB to the TX, and the TX on the AD2USB to the RS on the FS100P

+I soldered the 12v posts from the underside of the AD2USB directly to the input side of the Mini360, setting the variable output to exactly 3.3v.
+I tested a wide range of input voltages using my bench supply, from 10v up to 14v and the output remained a solid 3.3v.
+Nominal voltage from my alarm panel was 13.8v.

+Then soldered the output of the Mini360 to the FS100P and wired it into my alarm panel.

+###FS100P setup

+The next step was to get the FS100P to use DHCP.
+This unti comes from the factory configured for 192.168.0.7 so place your computer temporarily on the ip address 192.168.0.22 for example, so you can login to the web interface and change the network settings from static to DHCP.
+If your network is already on 192.168.0.x you may have to remove whatever device is on 192.168.0.7 for this to work.